apprunjs/apprun-docs/docs/architecture.md

 console.log('mounted!'); // upon mounted
 ```

-We will compare the 95-character essence code above with a few frontend frameworks, such as AppRun, Svelte, React Hooks, and the Vue Composition API.
+We will compare the 95-character essence code above with a few front-end frameworks, such as AppRun, Svelte, React Hooks, and the Vue Composition API.

 > A framework defines a skeleton where the application defines its features to fill out the skeleton. -- you can find this quote from googling.